 Now that we have gone over the why, let’s get into the how.
 We have collected our top 10 tips for your nonprofit’s blog, and they are as follows:

-- Determine your primary audience.
+Determine your primary audience.
 Do you want to talk to your members, donors or volunteers?
-This will help guide the editorial line of your blog.
+This will help determine the editorial guidelines of your blog.

-- Spread the word!
-Once your article is published, let your audience know by sending an email, sharing on social media, etc.
+Spread the word!
+Once your article is published, let your audience know by sending an email and sharing on social media.

 How to Create a Nonprofit Blog